 - Eligible courses are chosen from a list of approved courses.
 A list of approved courses offered Fall 2018 can be found here (Spring courses TBA).
 Other courses can qualify if it is reviewed and approved in advance, in consultation with a GHSA advisors.

 - We encourage transdisciplinary course work that can enhance your interests in a wide variety of global health-related areas.

 - Courses must be taken for a letter grade.

-- Events: This concentration also aims to bring together the UC Berkeley global health community.
+- Community events: This specialty also aims to bring together the UC Berkeley global health community.
 As such, we request all those in the GHSA to attend two global health seminars or events at UC Berkeley each semester (i.e., events hosted by the School of Public Health, Center for Emerging and Neglected Diseases, Center for Global Public Health, Blum Center, Bixby Center, etc.).
-We will inform you about Bay Area global health events, news, and opportunities.
+We will inform you about Bay Area global health events, news, and opportunities through our listserv.

-Each student who successfully completes the requirements of the GHSA will receive a document signed by the Chair of the Global Health Specialty Area (Professor Art Reingold) certifying the student's completion of the requirements for the specialty area.
+Each student who successfully completes the requirements of the GHSA will receive a document signed by the Chair of the Global Health Specialty Area (Professor Art Reingold) and the Interim Dean of the School of Public Health (Professor William H. Dow) certifying the student's completion of the requirements for the specialty area.